Hurricane Lee (2023): Canada

-New Brunswick

 Cancellations were made for cruise ships scheduled to stop at the Port of Saint John.
-On September 15, New Brunswick Emergency Measures Organization director Kyle Leavitt was joined by Premier Blaine Higgs and other officials in a press conference.
-Leavitt warned of hazardous driving conditions and urged residents to stay home, as well as advising them to complete any preparations by Friday.
+On September 15, New Brunswick Emergency Measures Organization director Kyle Leavitt warned of hazardous driving conditions and urged residents to stay home.
 NB Power vice-president Nicole Poirier also announced that crews were put into position to respond to potential power outages.
 Many flights were canceled or delayed to and from Greater Moncton Roméo LeBlanc International Airport and Fredericton International Airport due to hazardous conditions on September 16 and 17.
-The ferry service to and from Grand Manan was suspended and trees were felled throughout the province, sometimes taking utility poles and wires with them.
-Low-lying areas in Saint John and Fredericton suffered from flooding, and several historic trees were knocked over in Saint John.
+A senior director for energy delivery for Nova Scotia Power, Matt Drover, announced that utility crews were being mobilized throughout the province.
+Bay Ferries also canceled sailings of the MV Fundy Rose between September 16 and 17.
+Most flights to and from Halifax Stanfield International Airport were canceled.